Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Adversarial RCPG

+The solution to the inner problem, $P^{+}$, is the distribution that minimises the value subject to the norm constraints.
 RCPG solves the innner problem based on linear programming or related constrained optimisation algorithms (e.g. Petrik et al. \cite{Petrik2005} present a special purpose algorithm that solves the problem with $O(S \log S)$ time complexity).
-This assumes the availability of a tabular approximation or a critic network of the expected cumulative reward (or constraint-cost, whichever quantity is being ``robustified'').
-A tabular representation is not scalable so in general a critic network can be used.
-In this case, one needs to first compute the critic for each state in the state space, then sort the list, and finally construct the worst-case distribution based on an algorithm such as that of Petrik et al. \cite{Petrik2005}.
+These algorithms require a tabular approximation or (preferably) a critic network of the quantity to robustify (the expected cumulative reward or constraint-cost).

 \paragraph{Learning problems of RCPG} The RCPG algorithm has several features in its learning that could be improved.
-First, the RCPG objective is based on one worst-case transition dynamics model in the uncertainty set, the RCPG objective provides robustness to either the worst-case value or the worst-case constraint-cost but not the desired Lagrangian objective combining both.
-Second, RCPG training results in only training on the worst case, which may be too challenging as well as unrepresentative, limiting the relevant patterns to be learned; instead, a more gradual learning process would likely be more advantageous.
-Third, RCPG is at risk to a single point of failure because if the critic estimates the worst state erroneously then due to recomputing the solution to the inner problem this state will be sampled at an excessively high rate as the next state \textit{for all the state-action pairs} -- the extent of the excess will depend on the norm constraints.
-This results in abrupt changes in the distributions, again making an incremental learning process difficult.
+First, the RCPG objective provides robustness to either the worst-case value or the worst-case constraint-cost but not the desired Lagrangian objective combining both.
+Second, RCPG training results in only training on the worst case, which may be too challenging at the start of training; a more gradual training with an incrementally improving adversary could be beneficial.
+Third, if the critic estimates the worst-case state erroneously then the updated worst-case transition dynamics will sample this state at an excessively high rate as the next state for all the state-action pairs.
+This results in many abrupt changes in the distributions, again making an incremental learning process difficult.